 How many people have been tested?

-As of May 23, Texas has administered 870,935 tests for the coronavirus since March.
+As of July 7, Texas has administered 2,471,029 tests for the coronavirus since March.
 Expert opinions differ on how much larger that figure needs to be.
 We do not know the number of Texans who have gotten a test because some people are tested more than once.
+(Tests from private labs, which make up the majority of reported tests, are not deduplicated.)
 The state’s tally also does not include pending tests.

 Coronavirus test results reported to the state each day